NeatStreet/NeatStreet/README.md

 # NeatStreet

-A prototype app that leverages the sharing economy to facilitate the direct donation of surplus clothes by interacting and with the local homeless community at designated transactional locations around your neighborhood.
+A prototype app that leverages the sharing economy to facilitate the direct donation of surplus clothes by interacting with the local homeless community at designated transactional locations around the neighborhood.

 Demo Link : https://neatstreet.herokuapp.com/